Healthdirect Free Australian health advice you can count on.

 • Spend time in cool, air-conditioned or well-ventilated environments.
 Use a fan if necessary.

-• Take frequent cool baths or showers.
+• Take cool baths or showers often.

 • Ask your doctor or pharmacist if there are any creams or tablets that may help you.

-Rarely, some rashes are an early stage of serious infections affecting the whole body, the brain or spinal cord.
 You should see your doctor or call triple zero (000) if your rash is associated with:

-FIND A HEALTH SERVICE — Our Service Finder can help you find doctors, pharmacies, hospitals and other health services.
+FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 Anaphylaxis